 Then the fork is cut (steer tube is what I use to refer to the part of the fork that is not the actual fork part.
 It is the long tube of metal the fork is attached to.), and after a star nut is placed inside the steer tube and the headset cap bolts down on top of the stem, sandwiching everything down tight together so your bearings in your headset are flush against their cups.

-Make sure you get a stem that will also accommodate the size of handlebars you want to use.
-There is really no particular order to buy these things in, most people already have ideas about what kind of bars or stems they want to use and then they buy the matching parts after.
+There is really no particular order to buy these things, most people already have ideas about what kind of bars or stems they want to use and then they buy the matching parts after.
 There is plenty of variety on the bike market to find what you like and what will be compatible.

 Step 4 ½: The Quill Stem